 At least one of the supervisors or reviewers must be an active professor of the faculty in the doctoral subject, and two of the three reviewers in the defense must meet these criteria.
 Two supervisors from our faculty are the rule.
 External second supervisors and reviewers should only be applied for if no second supervisor suitable for the doctoral topic can be found at the faculty.
-External supervisors and reviewers are applied for in writing to the doctoral committee (for address see Dean's Office) with a plausible reason and the contact details of the desired supervisor/examiner.
+External supervisors and reviewers are applied for in writing to the doctoral committee (for address see Dean's Office) with a plausible reason and the contact details of the desired supervisor/reviewer.

 Publication-based dissertations are carried out in close contact with the supervisors.
 General guidelines are laid down in the doctoral regulations § 6.
 Further general and specific criteria for the individual doctoral subjects are laid down in the Guide to Doctoral Degrees.
 It makes sense to pay attention to the design of publication contracts with journals right from the start, since the doctoral procedure only ends with the publication of the dissertation and journal contracts often contain clauses that make publication of the dissertation more difficult or delayed.